IBM’s massive ‘Kookaburra’ quantum processor might land in 2025

 Before you can understand what a qubit is, you need to understand what a bit is, and what a gate is, too.
 On classical computers, information is encoded as binary bits (0 or 1).
 Transistors are switches that control the flow of electrons.
 Transistors are connected to several electrodes, including a gate electrode.
 Changing the electrical charge on the gate electrode controls whether the transistor is on in state 1, or off, in state 0.
 Physical changes to these states allow computers to encode information.
 Logic gates are made up of a specific arrangement of transistors.
 A bunch of transistors can make up an integrated circuit which can store chunks of data.
 These circuits are all interconnected on the surface of a chip.

 Qubits work differently from bits, and quantum gates work differently than classical gates.
-Unlike classical bits, which can have a value of 1 or 0, under the right conditions, qubits can stay in the wave-like, quantum superposition state, which represents a combination of all possible configurations—0, 1, or both at the same time.
+Unlike classical bits, which can have a value of 1 or 0, under the right conditions, qubits can stay in the wave-like, quantum superposition state, which represents a sphere of all possible configurations—0, 1, or both at the same time.
+The information that each added qubit can hold scales exponentially, unlike bits, which scale linearly.
 Firing microwave photons at qubit-specific frequencies allows researchers to control their behavior, which can be to hold, change, or read out units of quantum information.

 Unfortunately, qubits are quite fragile: They are heat-sensitive, unstable, and error-prone.
 When qubits talk to each other or to the wiring in their environment, they can lose their quantum properties, making calculations less accurate.
 When describing how long they can stay in their superposition states, experts refer to their “coherence time.”
 The coherence time and how long it takes to do a gate set the limit on how big of a quantum calculation you can do with a set of qubits.